mmio/ubuntu-install-scripts/README.md

 # Customization
 To select what should and should not be installed check out the main function in the install.sh file.

+# Warning
+This setup works for my system, it might not work for you.
+If you decide to use it prepare for troubleshooting.